Path-of-Terraria/wiki-content/home.md

 # Path of Terraria

-**Path of Terraria** is an ARPG-inspired mod for *Terraria* focused on deep itemization, rewarding drops, and a fresh end-game progression system.
+**Path of Terraria** is an ARPG-inspired mod focused on deep itemization, rewarding drops, and a fresh end-game progression system.

 ## Core Features